rbchan/applied-popdy/quarto-notes.md

 file.rename("presentation.Rmd", "presentation.qmd")
 ```

+3. Another option is to work on custom `rnw2qmd.R` script

 - See [](lectures/intro/lecture-intro.qmd) for an example of what the formatted qmd file should look like that meets accessibility standards
   * Important to add `fig-alt` tags to every figure

+## To create PDF handout for students

 - Maybe try veraPDF

 - To put regular pdf output in handout format with 4 slides/page: